+ProCard Purchases

-6400 Other Operating Expenses, continued Title I, Part A Specific Expenditures, continued ProCard Purchases As of July 1, 2016, federal funds generally cannot be used with ProCard purchases.
+As of July 1, 2016, federal funds generally cannot be used with ProCard purchases.
 However, certain Title I, Part A expenditures may be paid with a ProCard.
 The ProCard may be used (with prior approval from External Funding) for registration purposes only.

-Click HERE to view guidelines related to the purchase and usage of an HISD-issued ProCard (including its usage for field trips)
+Click HERE to view guidelines related to the purchase and usage of an HISD-issued ProCard (including its usage for field trips)..

+6500 Debt Service (Lease & Lease Purchase)

+Requirements

+Title I, Part A funds may be used to lease and/or lease-purchase equipment.
+Requested items must be:

+- allowable expenditures under Title I, Part A statutes, regulations, and rules, and - deemed necessary to carry out the objectives of the grant program.

+NOTE:

-Title I, Part A Specific Expenditures, continued 6500 Debt Service (Lease & Lease Purchase) Requirements Title I, Part A funds may be used to lease and/or lease-purchase equipment.
-Requested items must be: allowable expenditures under Title I, Part A statutes, regulations, and rules, and deemed necessary to carry out the objectives of the grant program.
-NOTE: Items for lease or lease-purchase are considered debt services expenses.
-Lease Agreement vs. Lease Purchase Agreement When an item is leased, ownership of the item remains with the leasing company and at the end of the lease, the item is returned to the leasing company.
-Typically, lease agreements expire within one year and must be renewed each year in order to continue to lease the item. • Title I lease agreements do not need TEA approval prior to entering into the agreement.
+Items for lease or lease-purchase are considered debt services expenses.

+Lease Agreement vs. Lease Purchase Agreement

+When an item is leased, ownership of the item remains with the leasing company and at the end of the lease, the item is returned to the leasing company.
+Typically, lease agreements expire within one year and must be renewed each year in order to continue to lease the item.

+Title I lease agreements do not need TEA approval prior to entering into the agreement.

 When an item is lease-purchased, the item becomes the property of the school district at the end of the lease agreement and remains with the school or department that purchased the item.
-In order for an item to be lease-purchased with Title I funds, the lease-purchase agreement must be for two or more years. • Title I lease-purchase agreements must receive prior approval from TEA before entering into the agreement.
-Title I funds may be used to pay for the principal and interest on lease- purchase items; however, interest paid in a prior period may not be changed retroactively to the current grant period.
+In order for an item to be lease-purchased with Title I funds, the lease-purchase agreement must be for two or more years.

+• Title I lease-purchase agreements must receive prior approval from TEA before entering into the agreement.

+Title I funds may be used to pay for the principal and interest on leasepurchase items; however, interest paid in a prior period may not be changed retroactively to the current grant period.

-Title I, Part A Specific Expenditures, continued 6600 Capital Outlay TEA Approval Required All requests for capital outlay and campus library books should be linked to a need in the CNA/SIP.
+6600 Capital Outlay

+TEA Approval Required

+All requests for capital outlay and campus library books should be linked to a need in the CNA/SIP.
 ALL capital outlay (including campus library books and media) requires specific TEA approval prior to purchase.

 Campuses must have funds allocated in their budget to purchase approved technology and/or campus library books.

-TEA approval is required regardless of the dollar amount all require specific TEA approval.
-Capital outlay and camp receives the Notice of G TEA approval for capital rant Award (NOGA) outlay and campus c Service Memo for ay not be purchased until the district) from TEA.
-Schools are notified of 6 library books requests by External 7 the June and December 1 ment requests Allowable Capital Outlay Items Capital Outlay encompasses items that have a useful life of one or more years, and are of a tangible, non-expendable nature.
+TEA approval is required regardless of the dollar amount -- all require specific TEA approval.

+Capital outlay and campus library books may not be purchased until the district receives the Notice of Grant Award (NOGA) from TEA.
+Schools are notified of TEA approval for capital outlay and campus library books requests by External Funding via an Academic Service Memo for the June and December submissions, and via email for other amendment requests.

+Allowable Capital Outlay Items

+Capital Outlay encompasses items that have a useful life of one or more years, and are of a tangible, non-expendable nature.

 There are two types of capital outlay purchases: High-value technology and Low-Value technology - see table below.

-Type of Capital Outlay Purchase Valued At: Examples: High-value technology \$500 and up interactive whiteboards, laptops, desktops, or mobile computer carts Low-value technology less than \$500 graphic calculators, e-readers, electronic notebooks, scanners, or document and digital cameras ALL technology requests are being document- ed and tracked - even if valued at less than \$500: These items must be charged to Object Code 6600 > Technology Related Equipment (6649) and requested through the ESSA Application.
+Type of Capital Outlay Purchase Valued At: Examples: High-value technology \$500 and up interactive whiteboards, laptops, desktops, or mobile computer carts Low-value technology less than \$500 graphic calculators, e-readers, electronic notebooks, scanners, or document and digital cameras

+ALL technology requests are being documented and tracked - even if valued at less than \$500:

+These items must be charged to Object Code 6600 > Technology Related Equipment (6649) and requested through the ESSA Application.